Before calling us see if you can find what you need from this self-help tool.

 - Please arrange with us to collect the person’s belongings from their home.

-To discuss further what you need to do if someone passes away please contact us
+To discuss what you need to do any further please contact us.

 If you or someone you know is a victim of hate crime so, you should report it to the police.
 If it's an emergency call 999, otherwise call 101.
 To find out more about hate crime visit Kent Police's website here or call 01622 690690.
 If you're not sure about contacting the police, you might prefer to: